numericalnote/numericalnote.github.io/_posts/2024-06-11-multiple-pulley-problem.md

 $$T - m_{2}g = m_{2}a_{1}, \quad a_{2} = \frac{T}{m_{2}-g}$$
 $$T - m_{3}g = m_{3}a_{3}, \quad a_{3} = \frac{T}{m_{3}-g}$$

-# Writing the Constraint Equation {#writing-the-constraint-equation .unnumbered}
+# Writing the Constraint Equation

 Apply method 2.
 Letting m1's acceleration be $a1$ and since the upper right pulley is fixed, the left string attached to the pulley will have